From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Foundational Concepts

 Camera-based sensing systems have become a cornerstone of modern transportation safety due to their affordability, ease of deployment, and ability to capture rich semantic information \citep{silva2024vulnerable}.
 Compared to other sensing modalities such as lidar and radar, cameras provide detailed visual context necessary for fine-grained tasks like pose estimation.
 Additionally, camera infrastructure is already widely deployed across urban environments and integrated into vehicles, making it a practical and scalable backbone for VRU safety systems.
-However, the configuration and placement of cameras significantly influence their sensing capabilities.
-Vehicle-mounted cameras offer an ego-centric perspective aligned with the driver’s viewpoint but are constrained by limited fields of view and motion dynamics.
-In contrast, infrastructure-mounted cameras provide a global view that is better suited for long-range detection, crosswalk monitoring, and multi-agent tracking.
-This review focuses on both perspectives, highlighting their complementary roles in building intelligent, camera-based VRU sensing systems.

-Leveraging the strengths of camera-based systems, recent advancements in computer vision have introduced a diverse range of visual tasks that significantly enhance VRU safety.
-While earlier research often emphasized object detection as the primary perception capability, this narrow focus overlooks other critical components required for proactive and context-aware safety systems.
-To address this gap, we highlight four essential vision-based tasks that collectively form a comprehensive VRU sensing pipeline: detection and classification, tracking and reidentification, trajectory prediction, and intent recognition and prediction.
-Each task captures a distinct aspect of situational awareness, and their integration is crucial for developing robust safety solutions that move beyond basic recognition.